savinien/MK351/ts/README.md

 <a name="tsvar"></a>
 ## 2. ts variables
 Use `let` to define variables in ts.
-As is js your variables --unless globally declared-- will have block scope.
+As is js your variables -unless globally declared- will have block scope.

 You can declare types in ts (and you should).
 ```ts